Find Cheap Health Insurance Quotes in Your Area

-Whenever you pay for anything — a meal, a sweater, an insurance deductible— with after-tax money, you generally need to earn much more than the sticker price to pay income taxes and then use the remaining money for the expense.
-The following table shows how much you can save by using HSA funds for $3,000 worth of eligible health expenses.
+Whenever you pay for anything — a meal, a sweater, a doctor visit — with after-tax money, you generally need to earn much more than the sticker price to pay income taxes and then use the remaining money for the expense.

 While almost all HSA-eligible expenses are deductible even without an HSA if you itemize your taxes — the deduction is less generous and more complicated.
-You would only be able to deduct the amount that exceeds 10% of your income (AGI), for example.
+You would only be able to deduct the amount that exceeds 7.5% of your income (AGI), for example.
 Your deductions also need to be more than your standard deduction to be worth taking.
 With the HSA, you don't need to meet these criteria; you'll just have to check the other requirements above.

 Any money that remains in your HSA can be invested, and withdrawn after age 65 as retirement income, completely tax-free.
-This is a huge benefit for those lucky enough to stay healthy so long.
+This is a huge benefit for those lucky enough to stay healthy into their golden years.